| -------------

 the others”, why we're a bit more expensive, and why

-you should choose us as your web and email hosting provider.
+you should choose and trust us as your website and email hosting provider.
 Please

 if you